rafipy/chess-engine-FEN/README.md

 Navigate into one of the variants and into the **src** folder.
 Open the *ChessApplication.java* in a suitable Java IDE before running it there!

-### Keep in mind that you will need the LATEST JAVA VERSION to run the .exe or .java